Bike Tours For Triathletes

 Strasbourg and the surrounding area has a great local food movement.
 Producers only markets, farm shops and vegetable distribution associations.
 Rather than gels and sugary snacks we fuel our tour by picking up fresh, local lunch and breakfast material.

 Breakfasts will be taken in camp or at a café in town.
 Lunch will be between 12:00 and 14:00.
 Restaurants will be convenient on some days.
 Otherwise we’ll buy fresh produce at a market or farm en route.
-I'll collect money from everybody on Day 1 to buy communal breakfast and lunch goods.

 At night we book ahead to enjoy local specialities in a chilled out restaurant with a terrace or a beer garden.
 However, we also know that's important for you to have the freedom to explore and break away from the pack if you want to.